powturbo/TurboPFor-Integer-Compression/README.md

  - No other "Integer Compression" compress or decompress faster with better compression
  - Direct Access is several times faster than other libraries
  - Usage in C/C++ as easy as memcpy
- - **New:** Integrated differential encoding/decoding for sorted integer lists
+ - :new: Integrated differential encoding/decoding for sorted integer lists
 <p>
 + **Features**
  - Fastest **"Variable Byte"** implementation